7 Ways to Nourish your Body, Mind, & Spirit this Autumn

 Complete a number of journal sessions focusing on emotions, particularly try to identify any emotional patterns that are negative to you or your relationships.

-Are we holding on to any grudges?
-Do we have any habits that we started with good intention that just are not healthy or producing good results?
+Are you holding on to any grudges?
+Do you have any habits that we started with good intention that just are not healthy or producing good results?

 Also try to identify all things that are not useful or contributing to your life or your health and create new patterns and agreements in it's place.